holmes1412/workflow-major/docs/en/about-upstream-1.md

 1. Group number -1 means no group, this kind of target does not belong to any group
 2. The masters without a group are coequal to each other, and they can even be regarded as one group.
 But they are isolated from the master with a group
-3. A slave without a group can serve as a slave for any group target of Global/any target without a group
+3. A backup without a group can serve as a backup for any group target of Global/any target without a group
-4. The group number can identify which master and slave are working together
+4. The group number can identify which main and backup are working together
-5. The slaves of different groups are isolated from each other, and they serve the master of their own group only
+5. The backups of different groups are isolated from each other, and they serve the main servers of their own group only
-6. Add the default group number -1 of the target, and the type is master
+6. Add the default group number -1 of the target, and the type is main

 # Upstream selection strategy